Study costs

 The HAWK also offers a “rolling grant” from the E.W.
 Kuhlmann Stiftung (in German).
 This grant must be repaid once you have completed your studies.

-Information on other scholarship and grant opportunities (in German):
+Please find further nformation on other scholarship and grant opportunities below.

 Advice in the event of financial difficulties